DebjaniSihiLab/starter-hugo-research-group/content/authors/Sri/_index.md

 ---
 # Display name
-title: Praneswar Ghosh
+title: Srinivas Rao Voruganti

 # Username (this should match the folder name)
 authors:
-- Sri
+- Srinivas Rao Voruganti

 # Is this the primary user of the site?
 superuser: false